oylsister/WindowsGSM.CS2/README.md

 automation WIP

 # NOTE
-- Console Embed is not supported
+- ~~Console Embed is not supported~~ (Supported now)
-- Server Stop/Restart is not supported you have to manually type quit in the console (need to test but fixed)
+- ~~Server Stop/Restart is not supported you have to manually type quit in the console~~ (Fixed)
+- Update game server will no longer freezing.
+- If you use [Modsharp](https://github.com/Kxnrl/modsharp-public) and block CS2 console message, the server will think is not done boot up.
+This will cause Stop and Restart button become unavailable.
 - Install Steam Launcher if the server is not starting

 # License